mpanesir/CNNkeras/README.md

 # CNNkeras
-Creating a CNN deep learning model using Keras for the MNIST hand written data set
+Created a CNN deep learning model using Keras for the MNIST hand written data set

+I have used Keras Sequential Model, with softmax activater while compiling and ReLu while forming the model.